 The day is finally here that you close on your first home!

 So what can you expect during the closing process?
-First, your realtor and lender should have reviewed the Settlement Statement a day or two prior closing to ensure that everything looks correct and there are no last minute surprises.
+First, you, your realtor and your lender should have reviewed the Settlement Statement a day or two prior closing to ensure that everything looks correct and there are no last minute surprises.

 You will also want to make sure you bring two forms of I.D.